sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2018-10-18-northern-lights.markdown

 ## Step 3: Code

 I stole a lot of this, hopefully I attributed as I went because I do not remember where it came from now.
 You will need the [FastLED library](http://fastled.io).

+The idea is that we want to turn the lights on when the ambient light gets below a certain level.
+Except we don't want to just turn on, that would be too plain.
+Instead, we pick a random delay up to an hour and wait to turn on.
+We want to catch the northern lights by chance.

+But if you can't wait for luck, you make your own.
+Flicking the light on and off three times will trigger the light.

+Right now there are two modes, the northern lights, and twinkling.
+One picks a max value/saturation color in HSV space and fades its neighbors towards it.
+The other twinkles white lights.
+Who knows which is which.
+Each time the light turns on it picks a program at random.

 <pre><code class="c">
 #include <FastLED.h>